 “I am very pleased that a strong new generation of climate change researchers is emerging in West Africa.
 Regional research collaborations, links to global science – these are the opportunities which make me very optimistic about the future potential of these young academics from West Africa” – added Prof. Joachim von Braun, ZEF Director.

-The Conference papers will be compiled in the proceedings and published online.
 The conference was supported by the German Federal Ministry of Economic Cooperation and Development (BMZ) through the Program of Accompanying Research for Agricultural Innovation (PARI).